stkbailey/stkbailey.github.io/_posts/2017-12-12-nashnetx-popular-pythonistas.markdown

 comments: true
 ---

+*This is the third in a series of posts on using NetworkX to analyze Nashville MeetUp data.
+They are based off a [PyNash talk](https://www.meetup.com/PyNash/events/244713791/) I gave on 11/16, and all data is available on [Github](https://github.com/stkbailey/nashnetx).*

 Now, we come to the real thing.
 Who are the most important Pythonistas in Nashville?

 We will follow a similar setup to last time, but with a few minor twists.
 We will have to translate our (person, event) edges to (person, person) edges using a *bipartite* "projection".
 We also need to spend a little more time thinking through what implications this has for our measures.